BAPS Shri Swaminarayan Mandir Houston: Mandir construction and opening

+Human trafficking

+In May 2021, a lawsuit was filed against BAPS by several volunteer artisans from India who were involved in the construction alleging that the temple administrators violated labor laws.
+In relation to this, the Federal Bureau of Investigation, Department of Labor, and Department of Homeland Security visited the site on "court-authorized law enforcement activity."
+The lawsuit alleges that over 200 Indian men, mostly of the Dalit caste, were brought from India to the US and were subject to wage theft, forced labor, and human trafficking.

+BAPS Spokespersons rejected the allegations listed in the lawsuit as false stating that the artisans had come to the US as religious volunteers to offer seva, or religious service, as part of their devotion.
+They further stated that federal, state, and local government agencies had been regularly inspecting and approving the various mandir projects where artisans in this program have volunteered over the last 20 years.

+As of July 2023, 12 of the plaintiffs have withdrawn from the lawsuit, stating that they were coerced into making false charges against BAPS by a US based lawyer named Swati Sawant with threats of imprisonment, promises of US citizenship and large sums of money for them and their families The dozen withdrawn plaintiffs stated that they have been offering service at BAPS temples in the US and India for many years and had "never experienced any pressure, any casteism or discrimination".
+The lawsuit is on-hold, pending an investigation.
+Some news outlets characterized the trial as raising questions about the ability of US labor laws to account for certain forms of religious volunteerism.

 Community involvement

-International Women’s Day celebrations
+International Women's Day celebrations

 The mandir has been hosting an annual Women's Day conference since 2008.

 In 2012, the focus was on the ancient Hindu teachings of the four Puruṣārtha (goals of life).
 The theme was meant to resonate with community members who work to balance their family and career.
 Panelists and speakers shared relevant applications of the Puruṣārtha teachings.

-In 2013, the theme of the conference was “Timeless Traditions: Celebrating the Past, Cultivating the Future.”
+In 2013, the theme of the conference was "Timeless Traditions: Celebrating the Past, Cultivating the Future."
 Guest speakers included Nandita Parvathaneni, wife of Honorable Consul General of India in Houston, Harish Parvathaneni, and Alpana Thakker, a prominent lawyer in the Houston community.
 Panelist discussions and speeches focused on the importance of instilling culture and tradition in future generations.

 Annual walkathon

 Alongside BAPS centers throughout North America, the BAPS mandir in Houston holds an annual walkathon in support of various charities.
 Participants work to raise funds for BAPS Charities initiatives and local beneficiaries.
 In 2011 and 2012, over 700 walkers participated in the walks respectively.
 Proceeds went towards the American Diabetes Foundation and the Stafford MSD Education Foundation.
 In 2013, the number of participants increased to 1000.
 The 100 Club's Survivor Fund for firefighters was added as a beneficiary.